Hadfield

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Hadfield shows that there are currently 34 active transport stops operating.
-These include a mix of train and bus services.
-Seven individual routes service these stops, collectively providing 3,177 weekly passenger trips.
+The public transport analysis indicates that Hadfield has 34 active transport stops in operation.
+These comprise a mix of train and bus services.
+Seven individual routes service these stops, collectively facilitating 3,177 weekly passenger trips.

-Transport accessibility is rated as good, with residents typically located approximately 211 meters from the nearest transport stop.
-Service frequency averages around 453 trips per day across all routes, equating to roughly 93 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located 211 meters from the nearest transport stop.
+Service frequency averages 453 trips per day across all routes, equating to approximately 93 weekly trips per individual stop.

 Frequently Asked Questions - Transport